-8. Sub-Administrative Agent and Sub-Registrar Agent's functions
+8. Sub-UCI Administrator Agent and Sub-Registrar Agent's functions

-Pursuant to an administration agency agreement, as may be amended from time to time (the "Administration Agency Agreement"), CACEIS Investor Services Bank S.A., a credit institution authorised in Luxembourg, to provide central administration services including transfer agency services, has been appointed as sub-registrar and transfer agent (the "Sub-Administrative Agent and Sub-Registrar Agent"), and is notably responsible for handling subscription, redemption and conversion and for maintaining the registrar of shareholders.
+Pursuant to an administration agency agreement, as may be amended from time to time (the "Administration Agency Agreement"), CACEIS Investor Services Bank S.A., a credit institution authorised in Luxembourg, to provide central administration services including transfer agency services, has been appointed as sub-registrar and transfer agent (the "Sub-UCI Administrator Agent and Sub-Registrar Agent"), and is responsible for handling administrative duties related to the administration of the Company, notably the registrar function (which includes processing subscription, redemption and conversion and maintaining the registrar of shareholders), the calculation of the Net Asset Value and accounting function, and the client communication.

-The Administration Agency Agreement between the Sub-Administrative Agent and Sub-Registrar Agent and the Management Company may be terminated by a written prior notice given ninety (90) days in advance by either party to the other.
+The Administration Agency Agreement between the Sub-UCI Administrator Agent and Sub-Registrar Agent and the Management Company may be terminated by a written prior notice given ninety (90) days in advance by either party to the other.